 The study of art markets has gained remarkable momentum in recent years.
-Conferences, lectures and publications are devoted to their history and their present state, addressing both general developments – such as the evolution of networks or questions of financialization – and the impact of particular market trends or art galleries and dealers on the history of taste and the “making” of certain artists and styles.
-The topic has attracted increasing attention in academic disciplines as diverse as art history, economics, sociology, anthropology and cultural studies.
+Conferences, lectures publications and entire curricula are devoted to their history and their present state, addressing both general developments – such as the evolution of networks or questions of financialization – and the impact of particular market trends or art galleries and dealers on the history of taste and the “making” of certain artists and styles.
+The topic has attracted increasing attention in academic disciplines as diverse as art history, economics, sociology, anthropology, cultural and legal studies.

-Moreover, the growing interest in the provenance of cultural artefacts has further strengthened the consensus that the trade plays a significant role in the history of art.
-Its study seems presently all the more promising as new data, for instance on auction prices, gallery archives, or artist’s career trajectories, become available online; at the same time, many of the market’s sources and documents are still largely unexplored or indeed undiscovered.
+The growing interest in the provenance and changing fortunes of cultural artefacts has further strengthened the consensus that a study of the art trade can offer significant insights into the functioning of societies, economies and the history of art.
+The subject becomes presently all the more promising as new data, for instance on auction prices, gallery archives, or artists’ career trajectories, become available.
+At the same time, however, many of the market’s sources and documents are still largely unexplored or indeed undiscovered.

 TIAMSA – The International Art Market Studies Association.

-Following the time-tested model of comparable organizations, the association runs a website featuring announcing notable news such as conferences, new publications, lectures, exhibitions, etc.; a list of members giving brief indications of research areas and principal publications; reports and reviews of publications, conferences, etc.; background information on the association; and a mailing list providing regular updates on events.
-The association also holds a conference and a variety of events such as gatherings, round table discussions, field trips, etc. An annual general meeting is scheduled to coincide with one of these events.
+Following the time-tested model of comparable scientific organizations, our association runs a website providing notable announcements on conferences, publications, lectures, exhibitions, etc., as well as reports and reviews; background information on the association; an occasional newsletter for members providing updates on TIAMSA developments and events; and a ‘members only’ area with special offers, discounts, and a list of members enhanced with contact information.
+The association also holds an annual conference while TIAMSA Groups offer a variety of events such as gatherings and field trips.
+An annual general meeting is scheduled to coincide with the conference.